jgonyea/grav-plugin-get-id3/README.md

 - Initially inspired by the Drupal module [getid3](https://www.drupal.org/project/getid3/)
 - Ole Vik, who was patient with my Slack questions.
+- James Heinrich, for his php library.

+## Licensing Notes
+This plugin is licensed under the MIT license.
+The php library getID3 is licensed under various licenses, as seen here https://github.com/JamesHeinrich/getID3.

 ## To Do